 The company was founded after witnessing first-hand the challenges in making sound business software purchasing and implementation decisions over the last decade in the nonprofit sector.

-As a result of this experience, we are committed to an agnostic approach and plan to use our combined industry experience and valued strategic partner resources to help educate and align our nonprofit clients with the proper vendor partner based on the information we have curated over the last 20 years in the software industry.
+As a result of this experience, we are committed to an agnostic approach.
+We use our combined industry experience, knowledge of the products, and relationships with valued strategic partner resources to help educate and align our nonprofit clients with the proper vendor partner.

-It’s our primary goal that our organization will give nonprofits of all types and sizes the insights they need to meet their strategic objectives with technology automation well into the 21st Century.
+It’s our primary goal that our organization will give nonprofit associations of all types and sizes the insights they need to meet their strategic objectives with technology automation well into the 21st Century.

 Why?
-Here are a some of the issues:
+Here are a some of the issues we see today:

-Experience: The average organization changes their software database every 5 to 7 years.
+Inexperience: The average organization changes their software database every 5 to 7 years.
 Therefore, it's logical to assume that the typical nonprofit staff doesn't have the experience needed to lead a software selection project.
 Does it?
 Certainly, it's not that a nonprofit staff lacks the aptitude to do it.
-It's simply a lack of knowlege because it's not done very often.
+It's simply a lack of knowledge because it's not done very often.

 Internet Search: We visit with countless executives who have spent needless hours searching for the perfect solution.
 In fact, on average, executives who seek our counsel have spent 12 to 18 months on a search with no decision made.
 We live in a world where "Googling" Or "Binging" for answers is common.
 However, in regards to software decisions it can be time consuming and fruitless for many.

 Software review reliance: Peer reviews can be confusing.
 And, many organizations use them solely for insights on various products.
 Seeking advice from your peers is helpful but should be used as one element of an overall search process.